Oliver's Mount: Races

 The Oliver's Mount track is a street circuit composed of twisty public roads and has played host to domestic motorcycling and rallying events for many years.
 Spectators for race events are known to have reached 58,000.
 Oliver's Mount racing circuit is the only street circuit in England.
-Throughout the year it hosts four weekends of motorcycle road racing and numerous hill climb challenges.
-With the Ian Watson Spring Road Races, Barry Sheene Classic Road Races, Cock o' the North Road Races and The Gold Cup drawing riders and spectators from all over the British Isles.
-The races are organised by the Auto 66 club which attracts big name riders from the road racing scene.
-The circuit itself is 2.43 mi in length and is not much more than a service road around Oliver's Mount.
-It is known as a technical and twisty track that requires a great deal of skill and bravery to tackle.
+Throughout the year it hosts four weekends of motorcycle road racing and numerous hill climb and GB SuperMoto events.
+With the Bob Smith Spring Road Races, Barry Sheene Classic Road Races, Cock o' the North Road Races and The Gold Cup drawing riders and spectators from all over the British Isles.
+The races are organised by the 243 Road Racing Association which attracts big name riders from the road racing scene.
+The circuit itself is 2.43 mi in length around Oliver's Mount.
+It is known as a technical and twisty track that requires a great deal of skill and bravery to tackle, with speeds of upto 170mph.

-Oliver's Mount continues to hold motorcycle, car rally and car-hill climb events.
+Oliver's Mount continues to hold motorcycle, British SuperMoto and Hill Climb events.
 Two Formula III events were held in 1955 and 1956.

 In 2018, Oliver's Mount racing was cancelled due to safety concerns.
 As a result no racing took place.
-Following this, the ownership of the event changed from the Auto 66 Club and the council granted a lease to GrantRoberts Ltd to operate the track as Two-Four-Three Road Racing Association, headed by former racers Mick Grant and Eddie Roberts.
-In April 2019 GrantRoberts Ltd was renamed Oliver’s Mount Racing Ltd. With support from Scarborough Borough Council, the venue hosted two events in 2019.
-These were the Barry Sheene Classic on 27 and 28 July and the Gold Cup from 27 to 29 September.
+Following this, the ownership of the event changed from the Auto 66 Club and the council granted a lease to a group led by former racers and businessmen Mick Grant & Eddie Roberts, under the name GrantRoberts Ltd. In April 2019 GrantRoberts Ltd was renamed Oliver’s Mount Racing Ltd. With support from Scarborough Borough Council, the venue hosted two events in 2019.
+These were the Barry Sheene Classic on 27 and 28 July and the Gold Cup from 27 to 29 September.Nowadays its run by Husband and wife team Andy Hayes and Wendy Hayes along with a group of experienced officials and is now going from strength to strength now its back upto a full calendar of events.